dev-ai-lab/aws-architect/README.md

 **AWS VPN CloudHub**
 - Provide secure communication between multiple sites, if you have multiple VPN connections
-- Low-cost hub-and-spoke model for primary or secondary network connectivity between different locations (VPN only)
+- Ideal for **hub-and-spoke topology** using VPN over the internet.
 - It’s a VPN connection so it goes over the public Internet
-- To set it up,connect multiple VPN connections on the same VGW, setup dynamic routing and configure route tables
+- To set it up,connect multiple VPN connections on the same VGW, setup dynamic routing (BGP) and configure route tables

 ![aws-vpn-cloudhub.png](media/vpc/aws-vpn-cloudhub.png)